stellardreams/stellardreams.github.io/_posts/2020-10-29-Grape-fruit-sized-Black-Hole-in-the-outer-solar-system.md

+Before I begin, I must state that my Physics and my AstroPhysics at that is (are) really weak.
+So, please do question everything that I write here.

 Over the summer, the following news item caught my attention.
-Now before I begin, I must state that my Physics and my AstroPhysics at that is (are) really weak.
-So, please do question everything that I write here.

 [Planet Nine could be a grapefruit-sized black hole, say astrophysicists](https://www.sciencefocus.com/news/planet-nine-could-be-a-grapefruit-sized-black-hole-say-astrophysicists/)